islos-efe-eme/documentation/docs/drug-labs/README.md

 #### Weed lab

 The third most profitable lab.
-Grow your own weed, then sell it.
+Grow your weed, then sell it.
 This business is a good one to start with and it produces the product quickly.

 #### Fake money lab

 Produce fake money and sell it.
 This is a not-bad-not-good business.
-Easy to sell most of times.
+Easy to sell most of the time.

 #### Fake docs lab